PistachioPony/gamesparks-docs/Documentation/Test Harness/Debugger.md

 ![](img/GSDebugger/7.png) *Stop* - Stops the debugging session, the script will be executed and the debug session will stop.

-Objects that you create in your [Cloud Code](..\Cloud Code, and the Test Harness\Cloud Code.html) will appear as hierarchical trees in the context menu so you can expand and minimise them to view their variables.
-[SendRequests](https://docs.gamesparks.net/documentation/cloud-code-api/spark-cloud-code-api/spark#sendRequest) are also shown as hierarchical trees in which you can check the responses by expanding them in the Context menu.
-Responses to [SendRequests](https://docs.gamesparks.net/documentation/cloud-code-api/spark-cloud-code-api/spark#sendRequest) within [Cloud Code](..\Cloud Code, and the Test Harness\Cloud Code.html) viewed within the Debugger, are displayed similar to the way the Test Harness Inspector displays them.
-Here, the [Cloud Code](..\Cloud Code, and the Test Harness\Cloud Code.html) calls an [AuthenticationRequest ](https://docs.gamesparks.net/documentation/request-api/authentication-request-api/authenticationrequest)and an [AuthenticationResponse](https://docs.gamesparks.net/documentation/response-api/authentication-response-api/authenticationresponse).
+Objects that you create in your Cloud Code will appear as hierarchical trees in the context menu so you can expand and minimise them to view their variables.
+[SendRequests](/API Documentation/Cloud Code API/Spark/Spark.html#sendrequest) are also shown as hierarchical trees in which you can check the responses by expanding them in the Context menu.
+Responses to SendRequests within Cloud Code viewed within the Debugger, are displayed similar to the way the Test Harness Inspector displays them.
+Here, the Cloud Code calls an AuthenticationRequest ](/API Documentation/Request API/Authentication/AuthenticationRequest.html) and an AuthenticationResponse.
 The values attributed to the Request and Response and are shown as child properties of that object:

 ![](img/GSDebugger/8.png)

 ### Breakpoints

-As in standard developer IDE's, the Breakpoint feature allows you to navigate to and wait at desired steps within the [Cloud Code](..\Cloud Code, and the Test Harness\Cloud Code.html).
-This is enabled by clicking to the left of the line number of the [Cloud Code](..\Cloud Code, and the Test Harness\Cloud Code.html) that you wish to set the breakpoint:
+As in standard developer IDE's, the Breakpoint feature allows you to navigate to and wait at desired steps within the Cloud Code.
+This is enabled by clicking to the left of the line number of the Cloud Code that you wish to set the breakpoint:

 ![](img/GSDebugger/9.png)

 The line number will be highlighted in orange.
-These breakpoints are persistent and will be retained, even if you exit and re-enter the [Test Harness](..\Cloud Code, and the Test Harness\Test Harness.html) at a later date.
+These breakpoints are persistent and will be retained, even if you exit and re-enter the Test Harness at a later date.
 They can be disabled by clicking again to the left of the line number.

-If you have multiple Debug checkboxes enabled and your [Cloud Code](..\Cloud Code, and the Test Harness\Cloud Code.html) invokes other [Cloud Code](..\Cloud Code, and the Test Harness\Cloud Code.html) items which in turn, also have [Cloud Code](..\Cloud Code, and the Test Harness\Cloud Code.html)attributed to them, then multiple debugging panels may be opened simultaneously in the form of tabbed panels:
+If you have multiple Debug checkboxes enabled and your Cloud Code invokes other Cloud Code items which in turn, also have Cloud Code attributed to them, then multiple debugging panels may be opened simultaneously in the form of tabbed panels:

 ![](img/GSDebugger/10.png)